"you can't go home again" meaning in English

 Proverb

 Etymology: From the novel You Can't Go Home Again by Thomas Wolfe (1900–1938), published posthumously in 1940.
-Head templates: {{head|en|proverb|head=}} you can't go home again, {{en-proverb}} you can't go home again
+Wolfe took the title from a conversation with the writer Ella Winter, who remarked to Wolfe: "Don't you know you can't go home again?"
+Wolfe then asked Winter for permission to use the phrase as the title of his book.
+Head templates: {{en-proverb}} you can't go home again

 1. Past times which are fondly remembered are irrecoverably in the past and cannot be relived.
-Wikipedia link: Thomas Wolfe, You Can't Go Home Again Categories (topical): Time Related terms: genie is out of the bottle, not in Kansas anymore, there's no point crying over spilt milk, there is no there there, what's done is done, yesterday is gone, you can't step in the same river twice
+Wikipedia link: Ella Winter, Thomas Wolfe, You Can't Go Home Again Categories (topical): Time Related terms: genie is out of the bottle, not in Kansas anymore, there's no point crying over spilt milk, there is no there there, what's done is done, yesterday is gone, you can't step in the same river twice

 {